-The downside here is a lack of true media results, but on the other hand, I knew there were some solid directory leads returned in the run.
+The downside here is a lack of true media results, but on the other hand, I knew there was some solid directory leads returned in the run.

-I was right, the mattress term just doesn’t generate media mentions while the second politcal term does.
+I was right, the mattress term just doesn’t generate media mentions while the second political term does.

 Hands down, the best feature in this toolset is the Contacts View option, it pulls contact information off a webpage and organizes it in one spot.

 After you’ve run your keywords and collected a list of prospects, save them to a “Targeted” list and engage the “Find contact data” option for each link.

 The Link Builder tool then spiders each of the saved prospects by visiting the “About Us” and “Contact” pages on each site and pulling email, telephone, plus any Twitter and Facebook links it finds.

 Once you’ve made contact with the site, you can record your actions in the Status box and have a record of what you’ve done and how the webmaster has responded.